Skip to content

 Download.
 When an update is available (and --check is not set), the platform installer is downloaded into APM’s temp directory, made executable, and invoked as a subprocess.
 The installer’s stdout and stderr stream directly to your terminal so it can prompt for elevation when needed.

-The installer writes the binary to the same location the original install script used — typically ~/.apm/bin/apm on macOS/Linux and %LOCALAPPDATA%\Programs\apm\apm.exe on Windows.
+The installer writes to the same location the install script uses — by default /usr/local/bin/apm on macOS/Linux, and a %LOCALAPPDATA%\Programs\apm\bin\apm.cmd shim pointing at the staged Windows release binary.
 Existing configuration under ~/.apm/ and your project files are untouched.

 Restart your terminal (or re-resolve apm on PATH) and run apm --version to confirm the new version is active.